Brides of Cedar Falls #7:

 “That’s not making me feel any better about you getting married in the clouds.”
 Griff pointed upward.
 Why, oh, why couldn’t his brother and Bert have a regular ol’ church wedding and be done with it?
 Unfortunately, he already knew the answer to that — Bertha Langston, Kane’s betrothed who preferred to be called Bert, must have specifically requested it.

 “We won’t be that high up,” his brother assured.
 “Not even close.”
 He winked at Griff over the back of his horse.
-“You can go up there with us, if you’d like, to add your weight of disapproval to the basket."

 “Not funny.”
 Griff jutted his chin.